how to MS SharePoint

 Sharepoint content management - Board View

 Much like Column Formatting, these formats can also be tweaked to your own needs, and there are quite a few use cases to consider, from accordions used to expand and collapse a list of FAQs, to tile-based buttons with iconography, to Gantt charts, to complex hover effects displaying additional metadata, and even timeline-based views.
-There’s even a quite amazing sample by João Ferreira that closely replicates the user experience of To Do in a SharePoint List.

 Another interesting scenario is to have the formatting utilize conditional logic to only show information based on values in other columns, or based on the current user viewing the information.
 Using this technique, we can easily create a personalized experience for end users.